 Did you skip the summer travel season?
-If you travel in the fall, you can avoid some of the crowds and find pretty moderate temperatures in many regions of the world.
+If you travel in the fall, you can avoid some of the crowds.
+Additionally, many regions of the world experience moderate temperatures.
 From where to go to what to do, these are the best places to travel in October.

 With the start of the trekking season in October, late fall is a great time to visit Nepal.
 Clear skies allow for the best views of the mountains.
 Soak up the sun on our Boundless Nepal journey with nature walks, rickshaw rides, and helicopter flights over the Everest region.

 By late October Cambodia is seeing the end of the rainy season and makes for a recommended time to explore the magnificent temples of Angkor Wat along with the serene coastal town of Kep to see a completely different side and lifestyle of the country.
 For those seeking adventure, embark on our 10-day journey that explores the splendors of the country by gondola, motorbike, tuk tuk, zipline, and kayak.

-The dry season in South Africa provides optimal game viewing as animals gather around water holes and the the long grasses are sparser, making it easier to spot game.
+The dry season in South Africa provides optimal game viewing as animals gather around water holes and the long grasses are sparser, making it easier to spot game.
 It’s also a great time to see newborn animals.
 We have an extensive range of journeys to South Africa to jump-start your safari planning.

 October is peak mushroom hunting season in Cataluña, something of a regional obsession for locals.
 With Ker & Downey, visitors have a rare opportunity to go foraging along the coastline with Evarist March, the botanist and forager for El Celler de Can Roca – one of the top restaurants on the planet.
 Under Evarist’s expert tutelage, discover the edible seaweed, abundant mushrooms, and aromatic herbs along the cliffs before enjoying a coveted reservation at El Celler de Can Roca to see the ingredients come to life on the plate.